 K. Ram Shriram has served as a member of our Board of Directors since September 1998.
 Ram has been a managing partner of Sherpalo Ventures, LLC, an angel venture investment company, since January 2000.
-From August 1998 to September 1999, Ram served as Vice President of Business Development at Amazon.com, Inc., an e-commerce company.
+From August 1998 to September 1999, Ram served as Vice President of Business Development at Amazon.com, Inc., an ecommerce company.
 Prior to that, Ram served as President at Junglee Corporation, a provider of database technology, which was acquired by Amazon.com in 1998.
 Ram was an early member of the executive team at Netscape Communications Corporation.
-Ram is also on the board of trustees of Stanford University.
+Ram is also on the Stanford University Board of Trustees.
 Ram holds a Bachelor of Science degree in mathematics from the University of Madras, India.